SMS Eber (1903): World War I

 On 2 August, Eber arrived in Lüderitz in German Southwest Africa, where she was then in the range of the wireless telegraph transmitter in Berlin.
 There, the ship's commander learned of the mobilization order that had been issued the previous day.
 According to the orders, Eber was to cross the Atlantic to the eastern coast of South America, where she was to locate a German steamer suitable for use as an auxiliary cruiser, which Eber was to arm with some of her own guns.
-In company with several German steamships acting as colliers, Eber departed for the coast of Brasil, arriving off the remote Brazilian island of Trindade and Martim Vaz.
+In company with several German steamships acting as colliers, Eber departed for the coast of Brazil, arriving off the remote Brazilian island of Trindade and Martim Vaz.
 There, she remained for the next several days; while waiting for a suitable passenger ship, Eber briefly met the light cruiser Dresden on 20 August.
 Three days later, the liner Cap Trafalgar arrived, and over the coming days, both of Eber's 10.5 cm guns were moved to the ship, along with most of her officers and crew.
+No longer useful as a warship, Eber was decommissioned on 31 August.

 Cap Trafalgar departed on 4 September to begin the commerce raiding campaign, while Eber, having been disarmed, sailed under a commercial flag to try to reach a Brazilian port.
 Eber reached Salvador, Bahia on 14 September, where she remained for the next three years.
 Cap Trafalgar's raiding career was brief; the same day that Eber arrived in Salvador, Cap Trafalgar was caught and sunk by the armed merchant cruiser Carmania.
 In late 1917, Brazil entered the war on the side of the Triple Entente, and to prevent her capture, Eber's remaining crew set the ship on fire on 26 October and then scuttled her by opening her sea valves.